Table of Contents

 frameRecorder.enabled = true;

-You can also configure it in the editor by selecting AR Session (EasyAR) and unchecking Auto File Path in the Inspector window:
+You can also do this in the editor by selecting AR Session (EasyAR), unchecking Auto File Path in the Inspector window, and then configuring:

 alt text